 There’s a lot of noise out in the ether about advertising and marketing strategies for solo attorneys and small law firms.
-If your practice is trying to grow, explore new channels or discover new marketing channels to develop stable sources for leads and cases, then this article is for you.
-Additionally, we’re going to look at marketing as an entire guide.
+If your practice is trying to grow, explore new channels or discover new marketing channels to develop stable sources of leads and cases, then this article is for you.
+Additionally, we’re going to look at marketing your law firm as a whole.
 This means looking at marketing and client acquisition as an end-to-end process.

 In this guide, we’re going to discuss:

 - Marketing Strategy: Components to Implement & Measuring Results

 By the end of this guide, you’ll have a clearer idea of how to develop a marketing plan for your law firm, your positioning in the market, channels, strategies and how it all works together to generate more cases.

 The first major marketing consideration you should make is regarding the image your firm projects to the market.
 The principal concepts come down to what type of clients you’re trying to attract and the services your firm offers.
 This encompasses the concept of positioning in a market.
 When prospective clients are shopping around for lawyers, they’re going to take these things into account.